Elisabeth Fraser: Television

 She played Hazel Norris on the television version of Fibber McGee and Molly, Frances Warner in McKeever and the Colonel, Josie Ryan in Off We Go, Mildred Hogan in One Happy Family, and Sgt.
 Bilko's longtime girlfriend, Joan, on The Phil Silvers Show.
 She also guest-starred on many popular television series, including three guest appearances on Perry Mason, such as the role of Estelle Paige in the 1966 episode, "The Case of the Sausalito Sunrise."
 She also made four appearances on Maude.

 In 1966, she appeared in James Arness’s TV Western series Gunsmoke, playing “Daisy Lou” in S11E26’s “”Which Doctor?”.

 Book

 Fraser wrote a book, Once Upon a Dime.
 Newspaper columnist Terry Vernon described the book as "a humorous account of what happens to a divorced actress with three children who arrives in Hollywood."

 Death

 On May 5, 2005, Fraser died of congestive heart failure in Woodland Hills, California, at the age of 85.
 She was cremated and her ashes scattered at sea.

-Personal life

-Fraser was married to Ray McDonald from 1944 to 1952.
-The marriage ended in divorce.
-She later married Charles K. Peck Jr. but the marriage also ended in divorce.
-Fraser and McDonald had three children.